R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 #### A.2.m Configuring grub-pc

+GNU GRand Unified Bootloader, GRUB, is a boot loader for the Linux system that allows a user the choice to boot one of multiple operating systems installed on a computer or select a specific kernel configuration available on a particular operating system's partitions.
 > Install the GRUB boot loader to your primary drive? `Yes`<br>
 > Device for boot loader installation: `/dev/sda (ata-VBOX_HARDDISK_VB6f2eb40c-0d001e88)`
 - Obviously, the serial number above will be different in each case.